better-internet/radworks-docs/docs/connecting-to-ethereum/anchoring-projects.md

 ## Creating an anchor

 To anchor a project to your org, you must first have it published to the Radicle network.
 If you haven't done so, follow the steps to [Create a Project][cp].
-Once you have a Radicle project you'd like to anchor, navigate to your org and click **Anchor a project**.
+Once you have a Radicle project you'd like to anchor, navigate to your org and click **Anchor project**.

 ![Anchor a project][ap]